mshanGithub/msbotframework/specs/manifest/botframework-manifest.md

 `M3002`: Registries SHOULD allow raw manifests to be downloaded, even if upload is not supported.

 `M3003`: Unless otherwise noted, registries SHOULD accept the entire manifest or reject it entirely.
-Registries SHOULD NOT omit fields that are understood but fail to meet syntax or policy requirements.
-Registries MAY ignore fields they do not understand.
+Registries SHOULD NOT ignore fields that are understood but fail to meet syntax or policy requirements.
+Registries SHOULD ignore fields they do not understand.

 Frequently, registries accept manifests in order to list bots for a directory or repository.
 In these cases, the assignment of IDs is sometimes allowed only by the registry itself.